zencart/documentation/content/dev/admin/templating.md

 - `/zc_plugins/plugin_path...../admin/includes/css/PAGENAME.css`
 - `/YOUR_ADMIN/includes/css/PAGENAME_*.css` (note the `_`, followed by additional characters) **(THIS IS WHERE YOU PUT YOUR CUSTOM CSS)**

-You may consider it good practice to put your own page-specific customizations into a non-core file (eg: `pagename_mystore.css`) so that there are fewer file conflicts when upgrading.
+It is a good practice to put your own page-specific customizations into a non-core file (eg: `pagename_mystore.css`) so that there are fewer file conflicts when upgrading.

 Plugins not using the zc_plugins structure should put their page-specific CSS additions into a file using a naming convention akin to: `pagename_pluginname.css`